SciCatProject/jupyterscicat/jupyterhub/openshift/README.md

 oc new-app --template jupyterhub-workspace --param NOTEBOOK_MEMORY=2Gi --param CLUSTER_SUBDOMAIN=apps.ocp4a.psi.ch --param SPAWNER_NAMESPACE=`oc project --short` --param VOLUME_SIZE=4Gi --param IDLE_TIMEOUT=3600 --param JUPYTERHUB_CONFIG="`cat jupyterhub_config.py`" --param NOTEBOOK_IMAGE=scicat-notebook:latest
 ```

 This will take a few minutes to finish.
-Afterwards you can enter the given URL address in a browser  which should start a login page into the Jupyter univers.
+Afterwards you can enter the given URL address in a browser  which should start a login page into the Jupyter universe.

 The initial startup of the server, which are created for each user may take some time (about 1 minute), subsequent logins are much faster.